 - Leana Van de Vliet, 2008

 - James T. Oris, 2007

 - Jerry Farris, 2003

-- SETAC members in good standing for a five-year period prior to consideration for the award;
+- Be a current SETAC member in good standing for a 5 year period prior to reeving the award;

 - Recognized for their efforts related to membership in one or more of the following areas: improving the types of services SETAC offers members (e.g., courses, workshops at the chapter level), enhancing the growth of SETAC membership, and/or providing leadership for members at either the chapter or the national level.

-ALL applications must be submitted electronically to firstname.lastname@example.org.
-Applications submitted by MAIL or FAX will NOT be accepted.
-Completed application must arrive by 6 June 2014.
+ALL applications must be submitted electronically to Laura Swanson at the SETAC Office.
+Completed application must arrive by to be determined.